 This is me outside the house in Putney aged about twelve.
 My hair is growing back after a radically short cut and I am wearing the highly desirable Oshkosh B’Gosh dungarees.

-We moved to London in 1992 and our two daughters, Anna and Lara, were born in England.
+We moved to England in 1992 and our two daughters, Anna and Lara, were born there.
 We spent five years living in Rome at the end of the millennium and moved to Greece in 2001.
-We now live by the sea outside Athens.

 This is a picture of us all a few years ago, with our dog, Lily, at Prophet Ilias, the highest point in Patmos.